phamquiluan/baro/README.md

 # install BARO from PyPI
 pip install fse-baro

-# build BARO from source
+# Or, build BARO from source
 pip install -e .
 ```